Havant & Waterlooville F.C.: Stadium

-The club play at Westleigh Park renamed the Draper Tools Community Stadium at the start of the 2020/21 season.
-Located on Bartons Triangle, Martins Road, West Leigh, Havant, PO9 5TH.
+The club play at Westleigh Park.
+Located on Bartons Triangle, Martins Road, West Leigh, Havant.
 It was home to Havant Town from 1982 onwards while Waterlooville F.C. played at the now extinct Jubilee Park.
 It currently has a capacity of 5,300, of which 710 is seated.
 The record attendance at the ground is 4,400, for the 4–2 third round FA Cup replay win against Swansea City on 16 January 2008.
-The record attendance for a league fixture was set on 17 April 2017, when 3,455 watched a penultimate 2016-17 Isthmian League fixture against Bognor Regis Town F.C., when the two clubs were placed first and second in the table.
-The club's record attendance for any home game is 5,793, for the FA Cup first round defeat to Millwall F.C. on 13 November 2006 played at Portsmouth F.C.
+The record attendance for a league fixture was set on 17 April 2017, when 3,455 watched a penultimate 2016–17 Isthmian League fixture against Bognor Regis Town F.C., when the two clubs were placed first and second in the table.
+The club's record attendance for any home game is 5,793, for the FA Cup first round defeat to Millwall F.C. on 13 November 2006.
+They played at Portsmouth.

 Current squad

 Youth teams

 Havant & Waterlooville now has an academy team for the club's most promising youth players, run in conjunction with South Downs College and playing in the Conference Academy League Southern Section.
 For the 2009–10 season, this has increased to include two more reserve teams, playing in the Hampshire and Sussex College leagues.
+They also have a team who play in Boulters Lane, Southwick.
 Nathan Ashmore, who left to join Gosport Borough, was the first player to be promoted from the academy team to the first team in the 2008–09 season.